US Cash Products-Chicago gasoline surges, sellers absent

 * Chicago gasoline surges with few sellers in market

-NEW YORK, Feb 21 Chicago cash gasoline rallied in afternoon trading on Tuesday, reversing its recent 11-year lows as few sellers were left in the market with changes to a cleaner-burning grade coming soon, traders said.
+NEW YORK, Feb 21 Chicago cash gasoline continued to rebound from recent 11-year lows on Tuesday as few sellers were left in the market with changes to a cleaner-burning grade coming soon, traders said.

-Gasoline differentials shot up by about 14.50 cents-a-gallon on the day to a bid-offer spread of 28.00/25.00 cents under the March RBOB futures contract on the New York Mercantile Exchange, traders said.
+Traders bid for Chicago gasoline at 33 cents under the March RBOB futures contract on the New York Mercantile Exchange, with offers seen at 30 cents under futures, up about 9.50 cents a gallon from Friday levels.

 Last week, Chicago gasoline had dived to the lowest level in more than a decade as refiners brought a glut of winter-grade fuel to the market while demand remained suppressed.
 Midwest refiners are running near full-throttle to take advantage of lucrative margins brought on by cheap crude from Canadian and U.S. shale oil fields.

-Differentials reversed course, however, when major sellers exited the market.
-They have since shot up by more than 35 cents a gallon as buyers sought scarce barrels.
+Differentials reversed course on Thursday, however, when major sellers exited the market.
+They have since shot up by 30 cents a gallon as buyers sought scarce barrels.
 The market is expected to make the switch to lower Reid Vapor Pressure (RVP) gasoline in the coming weeks.

-On the Gulf Coast, M4 winter-grade gasoline differentials gained slightly early, then turned south to end the day down by 0.75 cent per gallon at 2.75 cents under March RBOB futures as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, traders said.
+On the Gulf Coast, M4 winter-grade gasoline differentials climbed a quarter cent per gallon to 1.75 cents under March RBOB futures as its latest five-day lifting cycle scheduled to move on the Colonial Pipeline, traders said.

-Among Gulf distillates, ULSD and jet fuel differentials also moved on pipeline scheduling.
-ULSD fell half a cent per gallon to 0.55 cents under March NYMEX heating oil futures, while jet fuel differentials climbed half a cent a bid-offer spread of 0.50/1.50 cents over futures.
+Among Gulf distillates, ULSD and jet fuel differentials each showed small moves also on pipeline scheduling.
+ULSD was seen done at 0.25 cent over March NYMEX heating oil futures, up at quarter cent per gallon, while jet fuel differentials slipped by the same amount to a bid-offer spread of half a cent under to half a cent over futures.

 Space has been limited since last summer on the Colonial's main gasoline and distillate pipelines, which transport refined products from the Gulf Coast to the U.S. Northeast.